Lakers beat Jazz 116-108 to clinch top seed in West

 TIP-INS

-Lakers: The Lakers had shot below 40% in each of their first two games since the restart.
-“Our shooters haven’t shown up yet,” Lakers coach Frank Vogel said before the game.
+Lakers: The Lakers made 50% of their field-goal attempts Monday after shooting below 40% in each of their first two games since the restart.
+“Our shooters haven’t shown up yet,” Vogel said before the game.
 “That’s the only thing.
 We’re playing really good basketball.
 We’re playing extra-pass basketball.
 We just had a couple poor shooting nights.”

 MAKING A STATEMENT